-Preparation for the Major.-(1) Courses A, B, C, D, and 5A-5B or 5AB, or the equivalent to be tested by examination.
-(2) Students who wish to make Spanish their major subject must have maintained at least an average grade of C in the college courses in Spanish taken prior to obtaining the Junior Certificate.
-(3) A minimum of two years of high school Latin or French or Latin A and B, or English 36A-36B, or History 8A-8B.
+Preparation for the Major.-(1) Spanish A, B, C, D, and 50A-50B or 50AB, or other equivalent to be tested by examination.
+(2) Students who wish to make Spanish their major subject must have maintained at least an average grade of C in the college courses in Spanish taken prior to obtaining the junior certificate.
+(3) A minimum of two years of high school Latin, or Latin A and B, or the equivalent, is required.
 This requirement must be completed before entering upon the senior year.
 (4) Only students who pronounce Spanish correctly and read it fluently will be admitted to upper division courses.
 Students transferring from other institutions may be tested by oral examinations.
 (5) English 1A-1B.

-The Major.-Required: Twenty-four units of upper division courses including 102A-102B and 116A-116B.
-The remaining units may include not more than four units of upper division work in French or Latin, or may be completed from courses 101, 104, 105, 108, 109, and 110.
+The Major.-Required: Spanish 102A-102B and 116A-116B.
+The remaining units may include not more than four units of upper division work in French or Latin, or may be completed from 101, 104, 105, 108, 109, and 110.

-Note.-Students who have not completed course 5A-5B or 5AB in the lower division must take 101A-101B.
+NOTE.-Students who have not completed course 50a-50B or 50AB in the lower division must take 101A-101B.